-Municipalities use to clean daily most beaches from March to the end of September, and some localities clean their beaches all year round.
+Municipalities use to clean daily most beaches from March to September; some localities clean their beaches all year round.
 Lifeguard services are available on many beaches during July, August and part of September, and some localities have teams of beach patrollers walking the beaches as well.
 Outdoor showers are available on many beaches and often have toilets, showers and changing facilities.

-Beaches to the west of the Costa del Sol are generally sandy or having only small pebbles, although not all are well-maintained out of season.
-The best sandy beaches in the area are found on the east side of Marbella stretching from Los Monteros to the Don Carlos hotel.
+Beaches to the west of the Costa del Sol are generally sandy or having only small pebbles.
+The best sandy beaches in the area are on the east side of Marbella stretching from Los Monteros to the Don Carlos hotel.

 Mijas Costa has few good beaches apart from the sandy bay at La Cala.
 The other beaches are narrow, often rocky with sea urchins, and are rarely cleaned out of season.
 Fuengirola, Benalmadena and Torremolinos all have nice, clean municipal beaches with excellent facilities.